Mission:

 The Orser Center at UMBC fosters innovative collaborations among scholars, students, and local community organizations.
 The Center seeks to put humanities research to work as a creative response to problems, challenges, and issues identified by communities in the greater Baltimore region.

-For over four decades, Professor Ed Orser has embodied quality community engagement in his research and teaching on Baltimore at UMBC.
-He has set a high standard as an engaged scholar and public intellectual.
-The Center recognizes and attempts to amplify such community and place-based work focused on better understanding the Greater Baltimore Region and supporting the grassroots attempts to build a more just city for the future.
+For over four decades, Professor Ed Orser embodied quality community engagement in his research and teaching on Baltimore at UMBC.
+He set a high standard as an engaged scholar and public intellectual.
+Upon Ed’s retirement in 2011, the Orser Center was founded to amplify such community and place-based work and focus on better understanding the Greater Baltimore Region and support the grassroots attempts to build a more just city for the future.

 The Center focuses on how the local region has been affected by global trends in fleeing manufacturing, how neighborhoods change/gentrify, and new patterns of immigration and place making.
-Exploring the relationships between the local and the global—in the words of social anthropologist James Peacock a “grounded globalism”—builds diverse research, teaching, and public programming opportunities.
+Exploring the relationships between the local and the global—a “grounded globalism”—builds diverse research, teaching, and public programming opportunities.

 The Center is both a physical and digital space located within the Department of American Studies, which provides a blog, social networking infrastructure, university/community events to connect people interested in research and development in the areas of place, community, and culture at UMBC and beyond.